larsvers/d3-hexgrid/README.md

 1. It allows you to [regularly tesselate](https://www.mathsisfun.com/geometry/tessellation.html) polygons with hexagons. _**d3-hexbin**_ produces hexagons where there is data. _**d3-hexgrid**_ produces hexagons where there is a base geography you define.

-2. Hexagons at the edge of your geography are often truncated by the geography's border. _d3.hexgrid_ calculates the inside-area of these edge hexagons allowing you to encode edge data based on the correct point density.
-See below for more LINK or read this discussion LINK.
+2. Hexagons at the edge of your geography are often truncated by the geography's border. _d3.hexgrid_ calculates the inside-area of these edge hexagons (called _cover_) allowing you to encode edge data based on the correct point density.
+[See below for more](#cover-correction).

-2. It provides a layout generator for your point location data to simplify the visual encoding of your data.
-The layout rolls up the number of your point counts, adds cover per hexagon and provides a maximum of point counts for a colour scale you might want to build.
+3. Lastly, _d3.hexgrid_ provides an extended layout generator for your point location data to simplify the visual encoding of your data.
+The layout rolls up the number of point locations per hexagon, adds cover and point density and provides a maximum of point counts and point density for a colour scale you might want to build.
+[See below for more](#breaking-this-down:).

+Please [see this notebook](LINK) LINK!! for a description of the algorithm.

 ## Examples